torvalds/linux/Documentation/sound/hd-audio/notes.rst

 This file, however, doesn't show the jack sensing state, so far.
 This is because the jack-sensing might be depending on the trigger state.

-This file will be picked up by the debug tools, and also it can be fed to the emulator as the primary codec information.
-See the debug tools section below.
+This file will be picked up by the de tools, and also it can be fed to the emulator as the primary codec information.
+See the de tools section below.

 This proc file can be also used to check whether the generic parser is